projekt7m/appointment-rust/docs/TagApi.md

 ## get_tags

-> crate::models::TagData get_tags()
+> models::ListWrapperTag get_tags()
 Get all tags

-Get all tags  A tag is a customer defined attribute, that can be placed on other objects.
+A tag is a customer defined attribute, that can be placed on other objects.

 ### Parameters